hmrc/mobile-payments/README.md

 - Fetch the list of supported banks.
 - Select a bank for a given session ID.
 - Fetch the payment status for a given session ID.
-- Create a payment for a given session ID.
+- Create a payment URL for a given session ID.
+- Update a payment URL for a given session ID.
+- Fetch the payment URL consumed status for a given session ID.
 - Create a session.
 - Fetch a session for a given session ID.